fluid-project/infusion-docs/src/documents/to-do/DeveloperIntroductionToInfusionFramework.md

 });

 fluid.defaults("fluid.helloWorld.displayHello", {
-    // This component has all of the characteristics of the consoleLogger,
+    // This component has all of the characteristics of sayHello,
-    // except for a different implementation of logFunction; so we
+    // except for its implementation in the invoker
-    // override the invoker, but can otherwise use the consoleLogger's
-    // configuration by using it as the base grade
-    gradeNames: ["fluid.helloWorld.consoleHello"],
+    gradeNames: ["fluid.helloWorld.sayHello"],
     invokers: {
         sayHello: {
             "this": "{helloWorld}.dom.messageArea",